pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-glitchless/intermediate-route/README.md

   + Use Moon Stone
   + Teach Mega Punch (TM01) in Slot 1

-> Moon Exp: KO a Geodude or Paras if you happen to encounter one while walking up to talk to the Nerd
+> Moon Exp: KO a Geodude (use WG) or Paras (use PS) if you happen to encounter one while walking up to talk to the Nerd

 Nerd:
 - MP + WG (if MP low rolls use HA or MP turn 2)